-An actinic keratosis (AK) is a little, rough spot taking place on skin that develops because of chronic sun direct exposure.
-Actinic keratoses typically vary in size between 2-6 mm in dimension (in between the size of a pencil point which of an eraser).
-They are usually reddish in color, with a rough texture and frequently have a white or yellow-colored scale on top.
-There is often a prickling pain felt when it is touched.
-Actinic keratosis commonly occurs against a background of sun damage, including sallowness, wrinkles, and superficial capillary.
-Actinic keratosis is likewise referred to as a solar keratosis.
+An actinic keratosis (AK) is a little, rough spot on skin that develops because of chronic direct sun exposure.
+AKs typically vary in size between two and six millimeters (in between the size of a pencil point and an eraser).
+They are usually reddish in color, with a rough texture, and frequently have a white or yellow-colored scale on top.
+There is often a prickling pain when touched.
+AKalso commonly includes sallowness, wrinkles and superficial capillary.

-Specialized types of actinic keratoses include cutaneous horns, in which the skin protrudes in a thick, hornlike way, and actinic cheilitis, a scaling and roughness of the lower lip and blurring of the border of the lip and nearby skin.
+Specialized types of AKs include those that make skin protrude in a thick, hornlike way, as well as those with lower lip scaling and roughness and those blurring the lip border and nearby skin.

-Those who develop actinic keratoses have the tendency to be fair-skinned people who have actually invested a great deal of time outdoors at work or at play over the course of several years or who are exposed their skin to indoor tanning radiation.
-Their skin typically ends up being wrinkled, mottled, and stained from sun exposure.
-Others at risk for establishing actinic keratoses include those who have their immune systems suppressed, such as organ-transplant clients, in addition to patients with psoriasis treated with PUVA therapy (topical long-wave ultraviolet light plus oral chemicals called psoralens).
+Those who develop AKs have the tendency to be fair-skinned people who have invested a great deal of time outdoors over the course of several years or who have exposed their skin to indoor tanning radiation.
+Their skin typically is wrinkled, mottled and stained from sun exposure.
+Others at risk for establishing AKs include those who have suppressed immune systems, such as organ-transplant clients, and those with psoriasis treated with PUVA therapy (topical long-wave ultraviolet light plus oral chemicals).

-Common locations for actinic keratoses are the cheeks, bridge of the nose, rim of the ears, scalp, back of the neck, upper chest, and the tops of the hands and lower arms.
-Men are more likely to develop AKs on top of the ears, whereas women’s hairdos often shield this location.
+Common locations for AKs are the cheeks, bridge of the nose, rim of the ears, scalp, back of the neck, upper chest, and the tops of the hands and lower arms.
+Men are more likely to develop AKs on top of the ears (women’s hair often shields this location).
 AKs, especially on the scalp and the backs of the hands, may cause thickened skin.